 - Knowledge of public radio programming and public radio listener expectations.

 - Knowledge of FCC regulations for radio broadcasting.
-TOC Operators will study for and pass the Society of Broadcast Engineers Certified Radio Operator exam within one year of their start date.
+TOC Operators will study for and pass the Society of Broadcast Engineers Certified Radio Operator exam within a limited timeframe.

 - Experience with and understanding of broadcast audio playout, routing, and transmission systems.
 Experience and proficiency with Zetta automation software would be a huge plus.